PhilipQuirke/SkyCombDroneLibrary/README.md

 ﻿# SkyComb Drone Library

-A .NET library for processing drone flight data, including video files, flight logs, and thermal imaging data.
-Designed for scientific drone data analysis and integrated with ground elevation data.
+A .NET library for analysing and processing drone flight data (longitude, latitude, altitude, speed, yaw, roll, camera down angle, etc).

+Flight data is derived from either:
+- A text-based flight log generally containing an entry per image
+- Meta-data stored on each of the images taken in a flight.

+The results are integrated with geographical elevation data, and persisted in a spreadsheet (i.e. an xls) called a DataStore.

+(Note that processing of the image pictures is NOT handled by this library.)

 ## Features

+- 🚁 **Flight path analysis** - Calculate elevation profiles along drone flight paths
-- 🎬 **Video Processing** - Load and process drone video files (MP4) with flight log data (SRT)
+- 🎬 **Log Processing** - Load and process drone flight log data (SRT)
-- 📷 **Image Processing** - Process collections of thermal/optical drone images with GPS metadata
+- 📷 **Image Processing** - Load and process flight metadata from collections of thermal/optical drone images
-- 🛰️ **Flight Analysis** - Parse flight logs, detect flight legs, and analyze flight patterns
+- 🛰️ **Flight Analysis** - Detect flight legs, and analyze flight patterns
 - 🗺️ **Ground Integration** - Integrate with SkyCombGroundLibrary for elevation data
 - 📊 **Flight Metrics** - Calculate speed, altitude, pitch, yaw, and other flight characteristics
-- 🎯 **Camera Support** - Support for DJI thermal cameras (Mavic 3T, M300 XT2, H20T, etc.)
-- ⚡ **High Performance** - Efficient processing of large video files and image collections
 - 🔧 **Extensible Design** - Clean interfaces for integration into larger applications

 ## Quick Start